Dengue in Peru

 What is dengue?

 Dengue is a disease spread to humans by the bite of an infected mosquito.
-Symptoms can take up to 2 weeks to develop after you are bitten.
+Symptoms can take up to two weeks to develop.
 Symptoms of dengue start suddenly with a high fever in combination with two or more of the following symptoms:

 - severe headache

 - muscle and joint pain